HowToBasic

-As of October 2025, HowToBasic is the 5th biggest Australian YouTube channel.
+As of October 2025, HowToBasic is the eighth biggest Australian YouTube channel.
 The channel's estimated net worth is US$2 million as of November 2018.

 The channel was briefly suspended on two occasions: once in 2014 and again in late 2015 on presumed violations of YouTube's policy on misleading content.
-Soon after each time, the channel was restored, and suspension lifted.
+Soon after each time, the channel was restored and the suspension lifted.